draeger-lab/refinegems/docs/source/modules-desc/growth.rst

 The function returns a report, which in turn can be e.g. visualised as a heatmap.

-..
-  @TODO What to do with the (...)?

-Below, an examplary heatmap based on the Master Thesis of Carolin Brune (...) for *Klebsiella pneumoniae* MD01 can be seen.
-The model is able to produce all amino acids and therefore is autotroph for all amino acids.
+Below, an examplary heatmap based on a model for a *Klebsiella pneumoniae* strain from a private collection can be seen.
+The model is able to produce all amino acids and, therefore, is prototroph for all amino acids.

 .. image:: ../images/MT_CB_Kpneu_auxo.png